The State of Business Intelligence Before 2012

 What progress have we made over the years?

 1990’s – We have made reports web enabled.
-There are 2 advantages in this format, it is sharable using one trusted source and not many copies of the data or forwarded information.
+There are 2 advantages to this format: it is shareable from one trusted source, with fewer copies of the data or forwarded information.
 The second is the ability to use links.
-These links also enabled the drill down of information online, this was previously done using filters in excel type files.
+These links also enabled the drill-down of information online, which was previously done using filters in Excel-type files.
 These drill paths are now predefined for the end user.
-We also have the ability to link to other presentations in the same content of where were left off in the previous report.
+We can also link to other presentations in the same content, picking up where we left off in the previous report.

 “There is an every growing need for people who can interpret the numbers, comments and network the right people together to discuss the findings.”